poname/poname.github.io/content/posts/dual-index-rag/index.md

 The examples below use an **8,192-token window** — a realistic ceiling for 7B–9B parameter models running locally on consumer hardware (16GB RAM, no dedicated GPU).
 The approach scales to larger windows; the ratio between chunk budget and output headroom stays the same.

 ![List Field Budget](budget_list.png)
+*Figure 3: List field path — 30 small chunks consume 53% of the budget, leaving room for output.*

 ![Scalar Field Budget](budget_scalar.png)
+*Figure 4: Scalar field path — 8 large chunks use a similar share, but each chunk carries full paragraph context.*

 Both paths use the full budget but allocate it differently — breadth vs depth — without exceeding the window.